puppetlabs/trapperkeeper-webserver-jetty9/README.md

 A three argument version is available which takes these parameters: `[server-id overrides]`.
 `server-id` is the id of the server for which you wish to override the settings.
-If the two argument version is called, they will be overridden for the `:default` server.
+If the two argument version is called, they will be overridden for the default server.

 #### `get-registered-endpoints`

-This function returns a set of maps containing information on each URL endpoint registered by the Jetty9 service on the `:default` server.
+This function returns a set of maps containing information on each URL endpoint registered by the Jetty9 service on the default server.
 The possible keys appearing in each map are detailed below.

 * `:type`: The type of the registered endpoint.
 The possible types are `:context`,